 African Astrology

 African astrology signs are read by the throwing of bones that form lines and arrows.
-The tracing made by these lines/arrows is organized by the diviner in three stories.
+The tracing made by these lines/arrows is organised by the diviner in three stories.
 The lower floor of the geomantic figures can be made by one to three vertical lines.
-For the two other levels (median and superior) the choice is binary, one or two lines.
+For the two other levels (median and superior), the choice is binary, one or two lines.
 Thus, the total possible for the three levels of figures is twelve (3x2x2).
 Each of them has a name corresponding to the precise combination of figures as drawn on each individual profile.

 Page I Page II